Cerenia for Dogs

 Cerenia Dosage for Dogs

 Your dog’s Cerenia dosage is determined by the goal of treatment and your dog’s weight.
-High doses of Cerenia are required to treat motion sickness, while lower doses can often be used to treat other causes of vomiting.
+Higher doses of Cerenia are required to treat motion sickness, while lower doses can often be used to treat other causes of vomiting.

 What if My Dog Misses a Dose of Cerenia?